-In life, Professor Bruttenholm was endlessly curious and warm, yet reserved.
-His upper-class British accent was tinged with Brooklyn toward the end of his life.
+In life, Professor Bruttenholm was endlessly curious, warm, yet reserved.
+His upper-class British accent was tinged with Brooklyn towards the end of his life.
 While unfailingly polite, he sometimes seemed slightly uncomfortable around women.
-From first sight, he was dedicated to Hellboy's well-being, and the two were as close as if they were truly father and son.
-He always wished Hellboy would concentrate more on research and the intellectual side of their work, and less on "bashing things," but this was never more than a film of disappointment on top of oceans of pride.
+From first sight, he was dedicated to HellboyJs well-being, and the two were as close as if they were truly father and son.
+He always wished Hellboy would concentrate more on research and the intellectual side of their work, and less on lbashing things, L but this was never more than a film of disappointment on top of oceans of pride.